News letters, competition and meeting reviews

-B) - The use of bungee equipment – By Calling for a `Slot Time` Solely for this activity.
+B) - The use of bungee equipment – By Calling for a `Slot Time`

-if the wind is deemed to strong, or not in suitable direction for the launcher to be used as in (A)(2) above, -- Then, the launcher & Bungee, can be set up in the middle of the field, or over at the far side of the field, or aligned across the field (but if the later, only pointing to the north, NOT pointing to the south).
+This would happen if the wind is deemed to strong, or not in suitable direction for the launcher to be used as in (A)(2) above, -- Then, the launcher & Bungee, can be set up in the middle of the field, or over at the far side of the field, or aligned across the field (but if the later, only pointing to the north, NOT pointing to the south).

-HOWEVER, to operate in this way, a “SLOT TIME”, for the sole flying and use of models needing the use of the bungee launching equipment, must be `called` (Max 20 mins) and ALL other flying will cease for the slot period and ALL persons not directly involved with the launching & flying of the launched model process, MUST be off the flying field, until the all launching equipment has been removed and the flying slot has finished.
+HOWEVER, to operate in this way, a “SLOT TIME”, for the sole flying and use of models needing the use of the bungee launching equipment, must be `called` (Max 20 mins) ALL other flying will cease for the slot period and ALL persons not directly involved with the launching & flying of the launched model process, MUST remain off the flying field, until the all launching equipment has been removed and the flying slot has finished.

 BMFA Article on the 2016 YMAS Fly-in